Physics-informed DeepCT: Sinogram Wavelet Decomposition Meets Masked Diffusion: Experiment

-As shown in Table \ref{generalization_table} and Fig. \ref{generalization_pic}, we study the effects of random masks and randomness based on high-frequency components in the wavelet domain in terms of quantitative indexes and visual effects respectively.
-NMS is the non-mask for sinogram, and NRH is the non-random wavelet for sinogram.
-Generalization experiments on the CIRS test set further confirm that the embedded random mask not only greatly improves the generalization ability of the model, but also enhances the robustness of the model, thus verifying the effectiveness of the proposed method.
-In addition, the training strategy that randomly selects high-frequency components as the input of network training has good stability, effectively enhances the generalization ability of the model, and thus improves the overall reconstruction efficiency.
+As shown in Table \ref{generalization_table} and Fig. \ref{generalization_pic}, we studied the effects of the random masking strategy and randomness based on high-frequency components in the wavelet domain from both quantitative metrics and visual perspectives.
+NMS represents the non-masked condition for the sinogram, while NRH represents the non-random wavelet condition for the sinogram.
+Generalization experiments conducted on the CIRS phantom data further confirmed that the incorporation of random masking not only significantly improved the model's generalization ability but also enhanced its robustness, thereby validating the effectiveness of the proposed method.
+Additionally, the strategy of randomly selecting high-frequency components as network training inputs demonstrated good stability, effectively boosting the model's generalization capability and improving overall reconstruction efficiency.